jeugregg/DeepLearningPictureDogs/README.md

 This study is to learn to use, create and train  deep learning CNN models (ResNet / VGG).

-A  association help and host a lot of dogs.
-They need to classify pictures of their animals.
+An association which helps and hosts a lot of dogs need to classify pictures of their animals.
-We can do it with CNN models by training on Stanford Dogs Dataset (http://vision.stanford.edu/aditya86/ImageNetDogs/).
+To do that, it is possible to use CNN models by training on Stanford Dogs Dataset (http://vision.stanford.edu/aditya86/ImageNetDogs/).

-Here is my differents works about this study :
+These is my works about this study :

 01_OC_IML_Project_6_explorations.ipynb : exploration